 These Healthy Banana Muffins with applesauce are naturally sweetened and made easy in one bowl.
-Moist and delicious your family will love these for breakfast or healthy snacks.
+Moist and delicious your family will love these healthy muffins for breakfast or snack.

 When it comes to baked goods, simplicity is key.
 These healthy banana muffins made with applesauce, whole wheat flour and no refined sugar win every-single-time.

-They are a family favorite and I can guarantee they will be yours too!
+They are our family favorite and I can guarantee they will be yours too!

 Whenever you see your bananas start going bad with brown spots, stick them in the freezer until you are ready to make this awesome healthy banana muffin recipe.

-I used spelt flour in this banana muffin recipe but you can use whole wheat flour as well.
+I used spelt flour to make these banana applesauce muffins but you can use whole wheat flour as well.

 What Makes These the Best Healthy Banana Muffins?

-- Low fat: By using applesauce this recipe requires minimum oil.
+- Low fat: By using applesauce these healthy muffins requires minimum oil.

 - Low calorie: These healthy banana muffins are just over 100 calories per serving.

-- Low sugar: Thanks to being sweetened naturally with ripe bananas and a touch of maple syrup these contain only 10g of natural sugar per muffin.
+- Low sugar: Thanks to being sweetened naturally with ripe bananas and a touch of maple syrup, these muffins contain only 10 grams of natural sugar per muffin.

 - Whole grain: Using 100% whole wheat flour or spelt flour adds both fiber and nutrients you don’t get with white flour.